1935 Hungarian parliamentary election

 Parliamentary elections were held in Hungary between 31 March and 7 April 1935.
 The result was a victory for the Party of National Unity, which won 164 of the 245 seats in Parliament.
 Gyula Gömbös remained Prime Minister.

 Electoral system

 The electoral system remained the same as in 1931.
 There were 199 openly elected single-member constituencies and 11 secretly elected multi-member constituencies electing a total of 46 seats.

+Parties and leaders

 Results

 The total number of registered voters was 3,005,742, but only 2,475,214 were in contested constituencies.